Permission to fly in restricted areas

 7. An order confirmation from the party who ordered the flight must be included (if applicable).
 This must substantiate the purpose stated in the application under point 6.
 The order confirmation must not contain sensitive personal data or price information.

-9. What time period is the flight planned to take place?
-A permit should normally cover no longer than one to five days and limited in time during the day (eg 220816 at 08:00 - 13:00).
+9. During what period of time do you plan to fly?
+A permit should normally cover no longer than one to five days and limited in time during the day (eg 16 AUG 2023, 08:00 - 13:00 local time).

-10. The altitude at which the flight is planned to be conducted, given in feet or meters above the ground (GND).
+10. The altitude at which the flight is planned to be conducted, given in feet above mean sea level (AMSL) for manned aviation or meters above the ground (GND) for drones.

-11. An account of whether any cooperation with another authority have taken place before this application.
+11. An account of whether any cooperation or coordination with another authority have taken place before this application and the outcome of that cooperation or coordination.

-12. An image/a map of the flight area.
-The map should be given in an appropriate scale and the area should be defined with coordinates according to the format WGS84 (degrees:minutes:seconds or in decimal form), where minutes and seconds assume values between 00-59.
-An example of an approved coordinate is 570642N 0140956E.
+12. A map of the area where the flying will take place.
+The map should be presented in an appropriate scale and the area should be defined with coordinates according to the format WGS84 (degrees:minutes:seconds or in decimal form), where minutes and seconds are given numbers between 00-59.
+An example of a correct coordinate is 570642N 0140956E.
 To avoid time consuming request for completions to the application, it is important that the coordinates are entered correctly.
-UAS/remote pilots must use the Dronechart (LFV Drone Map (RPAS, UAS, UAV)) and the coordinate tool to plot the area and check what applies to the particular restricted area in which the area is located.
+UAS/remote pilots must use the Dronechart (LFV Drone Map (RPAS, UAS, UAV)) and the coordinate tool or drawing tool to plot the area and check what applies to the particular restricted area in which the area is located.

 Example of a flight area with coordinates in a restricted area: